 Basically, the most important traits to consider when choosing a puppy are the temperament and energy levels, not the size or looks.
 Surprisingly, some large breeds are not very active, while some small breeds can go non-stop!

 Dog breeds are roughly divided into seven groups.
 They aren't categorized by their size or looks, but what they were originally bred for.
 Therefore, you'll find that the dogs within each group will have similar energy levels, temperaments and instincts.

 Take a look at this list of dog breed groups to help you choose a dog:

 There are a couple ways to go about buying a puppy or dog.
 The first is from a reputable breeder.
 Search our Canadian Dog Breeder's Directory to find a breeder near you.
-Another option besides a breeder is to look in a dog shelter or on a site such as PetFinder.com.
+Another option besides a breeder is to look at a pet rescue.

 Now you need to take a close look at the puppy that you are considering taking home.
 Take the time to check out the pup's parents, if possible.
 Look at health, but also temperament.